ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

   Hxl.force(CreateUsersKey(input), createUserDataSource(token, api))
 ```

-`Hxl` is only `Applicative`, but we need `flatMap` to express our program.
+`Hxl` forms only an `Applicative`, but we need `flatMap` to express our program.
 `Hxl` provides `andThen` (like `Validated`) and a `Monad`ic view `HxlM`, like `Either` is to `Validated`.

 Before the next iteration, note that we only need to load the token if we have at least one user that needs to be created in the api.
 We can use `Hxl` to load the token exactly once.
-But not all tasks need to be solved by the same tool, and as such we can also look towards memoization to solve this task.
+But not all tasks need to be solved with the same tool, if a simpler one is available.
+We can look towards memoization to lazily load the token.

-Hxl, by default, does only have an `Applicative` instance.
+Hxl, by default, does only provide an `Applicative` instance.
-However, we can import a `Parallel` instance for `Hxl` which will let us combine the resulting `Hxl`s in parallel if our effect type (`IO`) also forms `Parallel`.
+However, we can import a `Parallel` instance for `Hxl` which will let us combine the resulting `Hxl`s in parallel if our effect type also forms a `Parallel`.

 :::info
 `Hxl`s `Parallel` instance has a `Monad` inside of it, so it can be unsafe to use if you pull the `Monad` out.
 Therefore it is behind an import.